On July 8, Charlottesville police officers responded to a citizen report of a man lying down drunk on the street outside CVS on the Downtown Mall.

-Since 2018, there have been 37 arrests that included use of force.
-The documents do not detail whether there was an internal investigation, the officers involved, and whether that officer faced disciplinary action, if applicable.
+Since 2018, there have been 37 arrests that included the use of force.
+The documents do not detail whether there was an internal investigation, the officers involved and whether that officer faced disciplinary action, if applicable.

 In contrast, the Norfolk Police Department came under fire in 2016 when a report released by the Virginian-Pilot showed the department’s lack of transparency.
 At the time, it was Norfolk PD’s standard to only alert the complainant that there was an investigation.